Porsche Carrera Cup Great Britain

 The car currently used in the championship, the Porsche 991 GT3 Cup.

-The Porsche Carrera Cup Great Britain is a multi-event one-make motor racing series that takes place in the United Kingdom for the Porsche 911 GT3.
-Being the fastest and most successful single marque GT championship in the UK, the Carrera Cup is now entering its nineteenth season.
-With over 30.000 visitors attending the majority of the races and approximately 370.000 visitors over the duration of the season, the championship is fully integrated in the international Porsche Motorsport program.
+The Porsche Carrera Cup Great Britain is a multi-event one-make motor racing series that takes place in the United Kingdom for the Porsche 911 GT3 since 2003.
+It is the fastest and most successful single marque GT championship in the UK, with over 30,000 visitors attending the majority of the races and approximately 370,000 visitors over the duration of the season.
 Notable drivers in the championship have been two-time Porsche Mobil 1 Supercup winner Richard Westbrook and Supercup race winner Damien Faulkner.

 The series is currently shown live on ITV4 as part of the channel's coverage of BTCC race days.

 History

 The Porsche Carrera Cup Great Britain had its inaugural Season in 2003, and is since then held across England, Scotland and Ireland.
 The Championship features a mix of professional motor racing teams and privately funded drivers.
 The Drivers compete in identical 911 Carrera GT3 Cup Cars, that conform technical regulations for the championship and aim to put driver skills in the spotlight.
 Although the championship is primarily held across the UK, single races in Germany, France and Belgium had been included to the regular racing calendar in seasons 2011, 2014 and 2015.
 Notable drivers are 2015 Le Mans winner Nick Tandy, two-time Porsche Mobil 1 winner Richard Westbrook and Supercup race winner Damien Faulkner.

 The Championship continues to be a prime support race to British Touring Car Championship and is featured on a 7-hour live coverage on ITV4 each race weekend.
 Teams, Drivers and sponsors benefit from the Porsche Carrera Cup GB being broadcast on live TV.

 In 2006 Porsche introduced a Pro- categories, Rookies are able to win even more money from their respective class.

 Since introduced for the 2018 season.
 All drivers are competing in a flat-six, rear-engine 911 (Type 991.2) GT3 Cup Car, with 485bhp (361kW).